eclipse-keyple/keyple-website/content/learn/user-guide/distributed-json-api.md

 The results are sent back to the server in `RESP` JSON objects.

-When the transaction is complete, instead of receiving a `CMD` JSON object, the terminal receives a final `endremoteservice` JSON object from the server which optionally contains custom transaction output data.
+When the transaction is complete, instead of receiving a `CMD` JSON object, the terminal receives a final `END_REMOTE_SERVICE` JSON object from the server which optionally contains custom transaction output data.

 ---
 ## Data format